Minimal Dirac seesaw accompanied by Dirac fermionic dark matter: Baryon asymmetry

 If the CP is not conserved, we can expect a CP asymmetry in the above decays,

 where $\Gamma_{\eta_a^{}}^{}$ is the total decay width,

 We can calculate the decay width at tree level and the CP asymmetry at one-loop order,

-Here the first term in the CP asymmetry is the self-energy correction mediated by the heavy Higgs doublet(s) while the second term is the vertex correction mediated by the heavy fermion singlet(s).
-A nonzero CP asymmetry $\varepsilon_{\eta_a^{}}^{}$ needs at least two heavy Higgs doublets $\eta$, or at least one heavy Higgs doublet $\eta$ and at least one heavy fermion singlet $N$.
+Here the first term in the CP asymmetry is the self-energy correction mediated by the heavy Higgs doublet(s) while the second and third terms respectively are the vertex corrections mediated by the heavy fermion singlet(s) and fermion doublet(s).
+Clearly, a nonzero CP asymmetry $\varepsilon_{\eta_a^{}}^{}$ needs at least two heavy Higgs doublets $\eta$, or at least one heavy Higgs doublet $\eta$ and at least one heavy fermion singlet $S$, or at least one heavy Higgs doublet $\eta$ and at least one heavy fermion doublet $D$.